Supertalent in Vlaanderen

-Supertalent in Vlaanderen was the Flemish adaptation of Simon Cowell's Got Talent franchise.
+Supertalent in Vlaanderen is the first Flemish adaptation of Simon Cowell's Got Talent franchise.
 It was produced by Fremantle Belgium and aired on VT4 (later rebranded VIER/Play4) in spring 2007.
 The series premiered on 15 March 2007 and concluded on 10 May 2007.
 The show followed the standard Got Talent format: open auditions before a live studio audience, judges with buzzers to stop poor acts, followed by semi-finals and a televised finale.
 Episodes featured a wide variety of acts (singers, dancers, magicians, etc.), each given two minutes to impress a three-member jury.

-Production, Network, Hosts and Judges
+Production, network, hosts and judges

 Supertalent in Vlaanderen was created under license from the international Got Talent format.
 It was produced by Fremantle (Belgium) and aired on VT4, the Flemish-language channel (later renamed VIER).
 The show was co-presented by Flemish TV personalities Dré "Felice" Steemans and Ann Van Elsen.
 The judging panel comprised veteran Belgian media figures Paul Jambers, Martine Prenen, and Gert Verhulst.
 (Each judge had a red "buzzer" to stop a performance deemed unworthy.)
 These hosts and judges were consistent throughout the only season.

-Season 1 (2007): Episodes and Results
+Season 1 (2007): Episodes and results

 The inaugural (and only) season ran for nine weeks in 2007.
 During early April 2007, the program held four audition episodes, selecting semifinalists by judges' votes (with public input after the semis).
 The live final aired on Friday 11 May 2007.
 In that finale, the singing trio Triple E (sisters Tillia, Lori and Demi Eestermans from Roeselare) was crowned winner, earning the €50,000 top prize.
 The runners-up were the S&L Demo Team and a percussion act called Percussive.
 According to contemporary reports, the final drew about 422,617 viewers (a 22% market share). – a solid performance for VT4.
 (FrontView Magazine summarized the outcome: "Felice en Ann Van Elsen kronen Triple E tot 'Supertalent in Vlaanderen'" and noted the audience peak and prize money.)

-Broadcast and Ratings
+Broadcast and ratings

 By all accounts, Supertalent Season 1 performed respectably in its slot.
 Media reporting confirms the dates and viewership: FrontView Magazine noted the finale's ratings peak (422,617 viewers, 22% share).
 No official weekly ratings summary is published online, but the final's figures suggest the show was moderately successful for VT4.
 (VT4 was a smaller commercial channel; a 22% share indicates strong interest.).

-Contestants and Notable Acts
+Contestants and notable acts

 Triple E's win was the highlight of the season.
 They went on to sign a management and recording deal after the show (reports indicate they signed with The Castle Company, which managed other Belgian acts).
 Other semifinalists gained brief local fame, but none became national stars.
 (For example, a Belgian news article later noted that the Eestermans sisters were offered a record contract after their win.)
 In addition to the winners and top three, the series showcased a variety of local talent – from dance crews to magicians – though no contestant achieved international notoriety.